 WIN-T Increment 1

-Warfighter Information Network-Tactical (WIN-T) is the Army's current and future tactical communications network backbone that provides seamless, assured, communications for the Soldier along with advanced network management tools to support implementation of a commander's intent and priorities – incrementally.
-WIN-T Increment 1 establishes a network backbone that provides the full range of data, voice and video communications to battalion and above echelons using satellite communications nodes that set up at-the-quick-halt to successfully meet operational requirements.
+Warfighter Information Network-Tactical (WIN-T) is the Army's current and future tactical communications network backbone that provides seamless, assured, communications for the Soldier along with advanced network management tools to support implementation of a commander's intent and priorities.
+WIN-T Increment 1 establishes a network backbone that provides the full range of data, voice and video communications to battalion and above echelons using satellite and line-of-sight communications nodes that set up at-the-quick-halt to successfully meet operational requirements.

 - WIN-T Increment 1 has three types of transportable network nodes that provide high-speed wide area network capability for secure voice, video and data exchange.
 The Tactical Hub Node (THN) supports division headquarters; the Joint Network Node (JNN) supports brigade level headquarters; and the Battalion Command Post Node (BnCPN) supports battalion level headquarters.
 The fourth type of node, the Regional Hub Node (RHN), is a fixed installation equivalent to three THNs and is used to support theater level operations.